GLP-1 Side Effects: What to Expect and How to Manage Them

 Other Medications:

-- • Oral contraceptives: Take 1 hour before injection
+- • Oral contraceptives: Take 1 hour before your injection

 - • Thyroid medications: Monitor levels closely

-- • 24/7 digital platform for urgent concerns
+- • 24/7 access through your patient portal for urgent questions

 - • Comprehensive health assessments every 3 months

-- • Annual full medical review and lab work
+- • Annual full review with updated lab work

-- • Nutritional counseling and meal planning support
+- • Nutritional counseling and practical meal planning

-- • Exercise recommendations tailored to your progress
+- • Exercise recommendations based on your progress

-- • Coordination with your existing healthcare providers
+- • Coordination with your existing healthcare team

 - • Gradual dose escalation to minimize side effects